bonny/WordPress-Simple-History/readme.txt

 4.9.0 Unreleased

 This release comes with improvements to the SQL queries that the plugin use to fetch events.
 These optimizations enhance query performance and reliability on both MySQL and MariaDB.
 Additionally, the plugin now provides support for SQLite databases.

+Read the [release post](https://simple-history.com/?p=2229) for more information.

 - Added: support for SQLite Database.
 Tested with the WordPress [SQLite Database Integration](https://wordpress.org/plugins/sqlite-database-integration/) feature plugin.
 See [Let's make WordPress officially support SQLite](https://make.wordpress.org/core/2022/09/12/lets-make-wordpress-officially-support-sqlite/) and [Help us test the SQLite implementation](https://make.wordpress.org/core/2022/12/20/help-us-test-the-sqlite-implementation/) for more information about the SQLite integration in WordPress and the current status.
 Fixes [#394](https://github.com/bonny/WordPress-Simple-History/issues/394) and [#411](https://github.com/bonny/WordPress-Simple-History/issues/411).
 - Added: Support for plugin preview button that soon will be available in the WordPress.org plugin directory.
 This is a very nice way to quickly test plugins in your web browser.
 Read more in blog post ["Plugin Directory: Preview button revisited"](https://make.wordpress.org/meta/2023/11/22/plugin-directory-preview-button-revisited/) and follow progress in [trac ticket "Add a Preview in Playground button to the plugin directory"](https://meta.trac.wordpress.org/ticket/7251).
 You can however already test the functionality using this link: [Preview Simple History plugin](https://playground.wordpress.net/?plugin=simple-history&blueprint-url=https://wordpress.org/plugins/wp-json/plugins/v1/plugin/simple-history/blueprint.json).